fahimtq1/vprofile-cloud-project/README.md

     - Type Custom TCP, Protocol TCP, Port range 11211, Source security group ID of the Tomcat instances
     - Type SSH, Protocol TCP, Port range 22, Source My IP

+- Create key pair
+    - Use the RSA encryption algorithm
+    - Use the `.pem` format to allow login from the local CLI

 ## Conclusion